 There’s no room for crash diets and quick fixes here, just small, intentional steps toward a more balanced, enriched you.

 How can I stop menopause weight gain?

-- Eat a nutritionally balanced diet that includes protein, healthy fats, and lots of fruits and veg.
-Head here for some ideas.
+- Eat a nutritionally balanced diet: A nourishing, balanced menopause diet includes protein, healthy fats, and lots of fruits and veg.
+And let’s forget room for honoring cravings.

-- Make mealtimes a thing.
-Try not to eat on the run.
-Dish up your food.
-Sit down to eat it.
+- Make mealtimes a thing: Try not to eat on the run.
+Dish up your food and sit down to eat it.
 Make it mindful and meaningful.

-- Get daily exercise.
-You don’t have to compete in a triathlon.
-Do something you love to do.
+- Get daily exercise: You don’t have to compete in a triathlon.
+Just do something you genuinely love to do.
 And do it often.

-- Look after your mental health.
-Seek help if you’re struggling.
+- Look after your mental health: Seek help if you’re struggling.
 Prioritize having healthy relationships.
 Take time to address your own needs.
-Self-care shouldn’t be an optional extra.
+Self-care is not an optional extra—it’s a necessity.